Danny-NG-9999/Professional-Projects/Hospital Management/README.md

 ### 3️⃣ Doctor Utilization & Workforce Efficiency

-Doctor performance analysis indicates uneven utilization across branches and specialties.
+- Doctor performance analysis reveals uneven utilization across branches and specialties.
+Central Hospital leads in workload but faces notable no-shows and cancellation leakage, Eastside Clinic maintains steady engagement, while Westside Clinic suffers from chronic underutilization and patient disengagement.
-- Central Hospital doctors (e.g., Sarah Taylor, Alex Davis) maintain strong patient attendance ratios (up to 5:1), showcasing effective engagement and time management.
-- Eastside Clinic shows mixed results, with mid-level practitioners (Jane Smith, Jane Davis) maintaining fair utilization but varying widely by treatment type.
-- Westside Clinic faces low appointment consistency, particularly in Oncology and Dermatology, where repeated no-shows (ratios as low as 0:2) reduce doctor productivity and service access.

-The data also suggests that experience does not always correlate with efficiency — mid-career doctors (17–24 years experience) often outperform senior peers in show-up consistency, likely due to better adaptability and patient engagement strategies.
+- Treatment trends show the highest no-show rates in Physiotherapy and Chemotherapy (elective and long-duration treatments), whereas ECG and MRI maintain the strongest attendance due to their diagnostic urgency.
+- Across experience levels, mid-career doctors (17–24 years) demonstrate the most consistent patient engagement, outperforming both senior and junior colleagues—highlighting that experience alone does not guarantee efficiency, but adaptability and proactive communication do.

 ### 🎯 Overall Insight & Opportunities
 The hospital’s operational challenges stem from three interconnected inefficiencies: